aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 ![](design/solution-flow.drawio.svg)

 An AWS SSO user clicks on a corresponding Studio application in their SSO portal.
 AWS SSO prepares a SAML assertion (**1**) with configured SAML attribute mappings.
-A custom SAML application is configured with the Amazon API Gateway endpoint URL as its Assertion Consumer Service (ACS), and needs mapping attributes containing the AWS SSO user ID, team ID, as well as the SageMaker domain ID.
-We use `domainid`, `studiouserid`, and `teamid` custom attributes to send all needed information to the SAML backend.
+A custom SAML application is configured with the Amazon API Gateway private endpoint URL as its Assertion Consumer Service (ACS), and needs mapping attributes containing the AWS SSO user ID, team ID, as well as the SageMaker domain ID.
+We use `domainid`, `ssouserid`, and `teamid` custom attributes to send all needed information to the SAML backend.

-The API Gateway endpoint calls an AWS Lambda function (**2**) that parses the SAML response to extract the domain ID, user ID, and team ID and use them to generate a Studio presigned URL for a specific Studio user profile by calling [`CreatePresignedDomainUrl`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreatePresignedDomainUrl.html) API via a SageMaker API VPC endpoint (**3**).
+The API Gateway calls a private SAML backend API via a VPC endpoint.
+AWS Lambda function (**2**) implements the API, parses the SAML response to extract the domain ID, user ID, and team ID and use them to generate a Studio presigned URL for a specific Studio user profile by calling [`CreatePresignedDomainUrl`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreatePresignedDomainUrl.html) API via a SageMaker API VPC endpoint (**3**).
 The Lambda function finally performs a redirection (**4**) via an HTTP 302 response to sign in the user in Studio.

 ### IAM Roles
 The following diagram shows the IAM roles in this solution: